OSGeo/gdal/gdal/doc/source/drivers/raster/gtiff.rst

    * ``LERC_ZSTD`` is available when ``LERC`` and ``ZSTD`` are available.

-   * ``JXL`` is for JPEG-XL, and is only available when usign internal libtiff and building GDAL against https://github.com/libjxl/libxl
+   * ``JXL`` is for JPEG-XL, and is only available when using internal libtiff and building GDAL against https://github.com/libjxl/libxl .
+JXL compression may only be used alongside ``INTERLEAVE=PIXEL`` (the default) on datasets with 4 bands or less.

    * ``NONE`` is the default.